abbysmal/gc-tracing/proposal.md

 - Streaming: the CTF format is comprised of possibly several *stream* holding the event payloads.
   This approach maps well with OCaml Multicore (where each domain could stream its own set of events).
   The notion of stream is also unrelated to the transport mechanism chosen by the implementor.
-  As such, it is possible the have a tracer communicate over the network with very low overhead.
+  As such, it is possible to have a tracer communicate over the network with very low overhead.
   (as a MirageOS program would do, for example.)
 - Ecosystem: the CTF ecosystem comes with various visualization tools and a C reference implementation bundled with a simple to use Python library.
-- Build the foundation to a tracing experience within the OCaml ecosystem:
+- Prepare the ground for a streamlined tracing experience within the OCaml ecosystem:
   CTF is a straightforward and generic format.
 Several users reported using it successfully within their own projects.
   We could attempt at providing a unified tracing user experience for the OCaml system.